aBrihoum/dev.to/How I optimized my Angular website/source.md

 ![Loading tree](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/412ucweumviaukm8b935.png)
 Source : [blog.bluetriangle.com](https://blog.bluetriangle.com/blocking-web-performance-villain)

-Because of that, I need to prioritize the resources I need the most.
-This means I need to have the font & the pizza picture downloaded before other low-priority resources.
+Because of that, I need to prioritize my resources.
+In other words, I need the font & the pizza picture downloaded before other low-priority resources.

 ![loading tree](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/ulelhddwy8ahuvahsj1d.png)

 ### Solving [Visual problem 2 & 3](#12-visual-problem-2-amp-3)

-This problem is easy to solve, all I need is to preload (like we did earlier) the font, and the pizza picture.
+This problem is easy to fix, all I need is to preload (like we did earlier) the font, and the pizza picture.

-Now, I should know the font used on the first page.
-After that, inside the `<head>` of my `index.html` I added :
+We start with the font, but first, I need to know the name of the font i used on the first page (`DayburyRegular`), after that, inside the `<head>` of my `index.html` I need to add :

 ```html
 <!-- index.html -->